AndrewSinclair/AndrewSinclair.github.io/_posts/2017-03-28-on-why-functional-matters.md

 ## Conclusion

-I love functional languages and the four I've listed are all excellent. _Haskell_, _Clojure_, _Elixir_, and _F#_ are all excellent languages that are ready for you to learn and use in production (albeit, with different considerations for each).
+I love functional languages and the four I've listed are all excellent. _Haskell_, _Clojure_, _Elixir_, and _F#_ are all excellent languages that are ready for you to learn and use in production (albeit with different considerations for each).
 If you want to go far, learn _Haskell_ first.
 If you want to go fast, learn _F#_ first.
 My favorite language is _Clojure_!
 Really, you can't go wrong if you choose one and stick with it.